rock-core/rock-and-syskit/source/basics/day_to_day.html.md

 # Now in control/kdl_parser
 ~~~

-`acd` expects package names.
-A few packages -- mainly orogen, typelib and rtt
+`acd` expects package names or package directories.
+A few packages -- mainly
--- do not include the package's category in them (they are named e.g. 'orogen'
+orogen, typelib and rtt -- do not include the package's category in them (they
-but are installed in `tools/`)
+are named e.g. 'orogen' but are installed in `tools/`). `autoproj show
+path/to/directory` will allow you to find this out.
 {: .callout .callout-info}

-The `-b` and `-p` options allow to move to a package's build and prefix directories.
+The `-b` and `-p` options allow to move to a package's [build](#build_directory) and [prefix](#prefix_directory) directories.

 ~~~
 $ acd -b s/gaz